 - pain with urination or bowel movements

 Finding relief from symptoms is important for women trying to manage the condition, especially if a treatment plan hasn’t been worked out yet.
-Fortunately, there are plenty of home remedies that you can use to help reduce symptoms fast.
+There are several home remedies that you can try to help reduce your symptoms.

-If your symptoms are acting up and you need relief, heat is one of the best home remedies you have at your disposal.
+If your symptoms are acting up and you need relief, heat may help.
 Heat can relax the pelvic muscles, which can reduce cramping and pain.
-You can use warm baths, hot water bottles, or heating pads to treat cramping effectively.
+You can use warm baths, hot water bottles, or heating pads to help treat cramping.

 2. OTC anti-inflammatory drugs

-This won’t offer fast symptom relief, but it could help manage the endometriosis long term.
-By avoiding foods that cause inflammation and increasing foods with anti-inflammatory properties in your diet, you can reduce symptoms in the future.
+By avoiding foods that cause inflammation and increasing foods with anti-inflammatory properties in your diet, you may be able to reduce symptoms in the future.

 Foods to increase include: